 Modern Maker’s Market

-You have over 50+ venders of artisans, designers, and artists showing off their craft in this Modern Maker’s Market.
-You get free samples to try before you buy, so you know you’ll love it!
+You’ll have over 60+ venders of artisans, designers, and artists showing off their craft in this Modern Maker’s Market.
+There are free samples you can try before you buy, so you know you’ll love it!

 I seriously love everything.
 If I can, I’ll buy everything, but I got a budget and limited hands.
 One of my best purchases was these beautifully designed handmade soaps.
 It made a wonderful gift for friends!